A convention from 1604 just sent Brexit deeper into the abyss of uncertainty

 The speaker went on to quote parliamentary convention dating back to April 2, 1604 — three years before English settlers first arrived in Jamestown, Virginia.

 "It is a bit weird.
-That's the year before Guy Fawkes tried to blow the place up in the gunpowder plot, so it is certainly going back a bit," said Jill Rutter, program director at the Institute for Government think tank referring to a foiled conspiracy to bomb the Houses of Parliament.
-"But when you have a parliament that's been around a long time, that's what you'd expect."
+That's the year before Guy Fawkes tried to blow the place up in the gunpowder plot, so it is certainly going back a bit," said Jill Rutter, program director at the Institute for Government, a think tank, referring to a foiled conspiracy to bomb the Houses of Parliament.
+"But when you have a Parliament that's been around a long time, that's what you'd expect."

 On Monday night, to the delight of parliamentary history geeks, "Erskine May," "1604," and "Bercow" were all trending on U.K. Twitter.